-We’re so passionate about music education, that we gladly share our music resources for primary schools.
+We’re so passionate about primary school music education, that we gladly share our music resources for primary schools.
 In this week’s blog post, we’ll be sharing some tips for planning a classroom music lesson.
-When organizing a music lesson for the classroom, preparation is key!
+When organizing a primary school music lesson for the classroom, preparation is key!
 It’s important to plan ahead, discerning what can realistically be covered in the lesson, what resources and equipment you have available, and what songs may be appropriate with the class group you have.
 Without proper planning, even the best music lesson can fall flat on the day!
 So with that in mind, check out our top tips for planning a classroom music lesson below!

 Over-prepare for the lesson.

 When planning a classroom music lesson, it’s important to have more materials prepared than you think you’ll need.
 The class may unexpectedly fly through an activity or concept very quickly, leaving a surplus amount of time left over.
 In these cases, having an extra activity or song prepared in advance is really helpful!

 Time management whilst lesson planning is also very important.
 You’ll want to give yourself plenty of time to cover everything, and a bit of wiggle room in case an activity or song goes on longer than expected.
 However, as mentioned above, do make sure you have some back up material, in case the class finishes too quickly!